UHS clinicians provide medication management of common mental health issues, including:

 Eligibility and fees:

-U-M students (Ann Arbor Campus) can use UHS and have few expenses at UHS, because they pay a health service fee as part of tuition that covers most UHS services (see Free or Fees for Students for what's covered).
+Currently enrolled U-M students (Ann Arbor campus) can use UHS and have few expenses at UHS, because they pay a health service fee as part of tuition that covers most UHS services (see Free or Fees for Students for what's covered).

 For more information: